felangel/equatable/README.md

 ### `toString` Implementation

 Equatable can implement `toString` method including all the given props.
-If you want that behaviour, just include the following:
+If you want that behaviour for a specific `Equatable` object, just include the following:

 ```dart
 @override